SamNour/candy-shop/README.md

 <img src="https://github.com/SamNour/candy-shop/assets/96638051/8696071b-e671-45f5-b26d-b2c24c137692" alt="image" style="width:100%;">

+## About
+The candy store Inspired by the OWASP Juice store is arguably one of the most advanced insecure platforms available!
+It serves as an invaluable resource for security training training Capture The Flag (CTF) events, and as a testing ground for various security tools!

 ## LFS
 There is no need to setup the Backend/Frontend (the below steps), all the dependencies and the required files are LFSed.
 Do follow the below steps only if error occurs in the initial run.